 Like many soups we start with a ‘mirepoix’ which is the French word for a common soup base of onion, carrots and celery.
 Even though there is a little chopping involved, I still consider this recipe to be very easy!

 I use organic black beluga lentils in my soup, but any color you prefer will work.
-The black are considered “the cavier” of lentils.
+The black beluga are considered “the caviar” of lentils.
 They are higher in protein than other lentils and stay a little firmer when cooked.
-To read more about this amazing ‘superfood’ click here.

 - 3 tablespoons extra–virgin olive oil